StackStorm-Exchange/stackstorm-activedirectory/README.md

 The sensor checks a list of groups periodically and creates a trigger when group membership has changed.

+The sensor should be configured through the `activedirectory.yaml` file in `/opt/stackstorm/configs`.

+When you have your desired `activedirectory.yaml` file you need to register your configs:

+`st2ctl reload --register-configs`

 # <a name="FutureIdeas"></a> Future Ideas
 -  Create action to install Active Directory https://docs.microsoft.com/en-us/windows-server/identity/ad-ds/deploy/install-active-directory-domain-services--level-100-#BKMK_PS